 What is the current VAT registration threshold in the United Kingdom?
-We show this year's sales tax thresholds in simple table format.
+This section shows the up to date sales tax thresholds for registering for VAT in a simple table format.

 There has been a steady increase in VAT thresholds over recent years.
-The VAT threshold for registration was £82,000 for the 2015/16 tax year.
+The VAT threshold for registration was £83,000 for the 2016/17 tax year.
+April 2017 saw another small increase.

-Because it is not a fixed period, you need to assess your turnover on a monthly basis.
+The VAT turnover threshold UK is not a fixed period (like the UK tax year).
+That means you need to assess your business sales turnover on a month by month basis.

 Note: Late registration can result in a financial penalty.
 The severity depends how late, and how much, you owe.

-The tables show the thresholds for registration or joining a VAT accounting scheme.
+The tables show the thresholds for registration and the margins to join one of the VAT accounting schemes.

 |VAT Registration required||Taxable turnover more than £85,000|